Urban heat island: Climate change as an amplifier

 Climate change is not a cause but an amplifier of the urban heat island effect.
 The IPCC Sixth Assessment Report from 2022 summarized the available research accordingly: "Climate change increases heat stress risks in cities [...] and amplifies the urban heat island across Asian cities at 1.5 °C and 2 °C warming levels, both substantially larger than under present climates [...]."

 The report goes on to say: "In a warming world, increasing air temperature makes the urban heat island effect in cities worse.
 One key risk is heatwaves in cities that are likely to affect half of the future global urban population, with negative impacts on human health and economic productivity."

-There are unhelpful interactions between heat and built infrastructure: These interactions increase the risk of heat stress for people living in cities.
+These interactions between heat and built infrastructures also increase the risk of heat stress for people living in cities.

 Increased urbanization

 Increased urbanization is a major leading cause for increased urban heat risks, as it replaces vegetated areas with impervious surfaces and concentrates people into smaller land areas.
+There are measurable and designable factors that determine if an urban or suburban area will have a heat island effect.
+Suburban areas usually have more greenery but can be subject to rapid heating if drought conditions result in there not being enough water for private lawns.
+Suburban areas also sprawl out faster and if car-dependant, require large amounts of asphalt and large parking lots which heat up quick and retain heat.
+Cities are more likely to have UHIs but can be designed to have tall towers surrounded by large parks which can exist harmoniously with the surrounding climate.